Planning for Thesis

 The EACS faculty have research programs currently underway that might be right up your alley.
 Meet with each faculty member to learn about their research programs and brain storm ideas for projects, and funding, if needed, in the late fall of your junior year and by January 15.

 There are plenty of exciting opportunities for thesis projects at Bates.
-EACS faculty available for advising thesis for AY 22-23 include, Geneviève Robert, Shreya Arora, Raquel Portes, and hopefully a sabbatical replacement for Bev Johnson.
-[Bev Johnson will not be available to advise theses next year (AY 22-23).]
+As of the writing of this (1/12/23), EACS faculty available for advising thesis for AY 23-24 include, Shreya Arora, Bev Johnson and others.
+More information on the other faculty will be available in the coming weeks and months.

 Step 2.
 Funding a Thesis – Write Proposals and Applications, if Needed